Indian diaspora fete Modi in London as trouble stirs back home

 FLAGS, TWO FOR A FIVER

-Modi's visit, which included lunch with Queen Elizabeth and an audience with his counterpart David Cameron, has been dogged by protests over his party's perceived aggressive Hindu nationalist agenda.
+Modi's visit, which included lunch with Queen Elizabeth and an audience with British counterpart David Cameron, has been dogged by protests over his party's perceived aggressive Hindu nationalist agenda.

 But outside the stadium, supporters drowned out the pockets of demonstrators with chants of "Modi, Modi" as they queued to buy "We Love Modi" scarves, 10 pounds each, and paper Indian flags, two for 5 pounds.